-With Adobe Acrobat 9, you can convert any form into an interactive document that users can fill out and return electronically.
-Start with either a paper form you've scanned or an electronic form you've created in any application.
+With Adobe Acrobat 9, you can convert any form into an interactive online form (sometimes called HTML form or web form) that users can fill out and return electronically.
+Start with either a paper form you've scanned or an online form you've created in any application.
 It's simple, see how.

 Create the PDF file.